Muhimbi/PDF-Converter-Services/Microsoft .NET/Split PDF/README.md

 If the conversion service is located on a different machine, then change the `SERVICE_URL` as defined in `program.cs`, and change `localhost` to the name or address of the server running the conversion service.

 With the change made, press `CTRL+F5` to build and run the application.
-After a few seconds a number of PDFs, each containing 5 pages from the source document, will be written to the Debug\Bin folder.
+After a few seconds a number of PDFs, each containing 5 pages from the source document, will be written to the `bin\Debug` folder.
 Open them in your favourite PDF reader and have a look.

 <br/>